pelagios/pelagios-graph-explorer/readme.md

-# PELAGIOS Data Visualization Toolkit
+# PELAGIOS Data Visualization Demonstrator

-Welcome to the future home of the PELAGIOS Data Visualization Toolkit!
+Welcome to the future home of the PELAGIOS Data Visualization Demonstrator!

 Visit http://pelagios-project.blogspot.com for information about the PELAGIOS project.

 ## Getting Started

-The PELAGIOS Data Visualization Toolkit is built with [Gradle] (http://www.gradle.org).
+The PELAGIOS Data Visualization Demonstrator is built with [Gradle] (http://www.gradle.org).
 (Download and installation instructions for Gradle are [here] (http://www.gradle.org/installation.html)).
 To test and compile the project, run